James-Muthama/CustomerInsightAI/README.md

    ```

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the <a href="license.txt">License</a> file for details.

 For any issues or contributions, feel free to reach out via the GitHub repository (https://github.com/James-Muthama/CustomerInsightAI/) or email (jamesmuthaiks@gmail.com)